-Scrutineers, appointed by BVA, meet frequently to score the radiographs.
-Two scrutineers agree the score for each radiograph;

-a) for each hip joint a score is derived by evaluation of nine separate features by employing a set of defined criteria.
+- c) scrutineers, appointed by BVA, meet frequently to score the radiographs.
+Two scrutineers agree the score for each radiograph; - d) for each hip joint a score is derived by evaluation of nine separate features by employing a set of defined criteria.
 The final score is the sum of the points awarded for each of the nine radiographic features of both hip joints.
 The minimum score for each hip is 0 and the maximum is 53, which gives a total range of 0-106.
-The LOWER the score the less the degree of Hip Dysplasia evident;
+The LOWER the score the less the degree of hip dysplasia evident; - e) the score is recorded in the Certificate of Scoring section at the bottom of the certificate which is signed by both scrutineers; - f) for hard copies, the radiograph which has been scored has the initials "BVA" embossed onto it once.
+Any other radiographs which have been submitted for the same dog (i.e. not scored) will be embossed twice with the BVA initials.

-NB If there appear to be any inconsistencies or inaccuracies with the owners or dogs details, the submission will be returned to the veterinary surgeon with relevant comments, prior to scoring.
+NB If there appear to be any inconsistencies or inaccuracies of completion or identification on the HD certificate the submission will be returned to the veterinary surgeon with relevant comments, prior to scoring.

-6.1 Reject radiographs
+5.1 Reject radiographs

-If a radiograph is rejected, an alert will be sent to the submitting veterinary surgeons online account with any relevant comments., The fee will not be refunded and the scoring procedure will not be completed.
-When a subsequent radiograph is submitted for that dog, a further fee will be required (see Schedule 1).
+If a radiograph is rejected, hard copies will be embossed twice with the initials 'BVA' and returned to the submitting veterinary surgeon with any relevant comments, whilst discs of digital images will be retained.
+The fee will not be refunded and the certificate will not be completed.
+When a subsequent radiograph is submitted for that dog, it must be accompanied by a new certificate and a further fee (see Schedule 1).

-7. Results
+6. Results